 Network marketing is a business.
 That means there is NO guarantee of success.
 You might hit a home run, you might strike out.
 Most people strike out.
 But, you do have the POSSIBILITY to change your financial future with network marketing.
 That is what I love about it.
 It’s a level playing field for anyone who will commit, work hard, and stay the course.

-Even if it took you four years to create a $5k monthly cash flow in your network marketing business, it would be worth it.
+Even if it took you five years to create a $5k monthly cash flow in your network marketing business, it would be worth it.
 Heck, it would be a great deal.
 How much would an extra $5k per month help you in your retirement years?
+Most retirees live on far less than this.

-Going back to the example listed above, you would need $2 million saved, earning you a 3% yearly interest rate, to give you the same amount of cash flow.
+Going back to the example listed above, you would need $2 million saved, earning you a 3% yearly interest rate, to give you the same amount of cash flow ($5k per month).

 Resale Value of a Network Marketing Business